ropensci-review-tools/autotest/README.md

 #>  6 rectangular        Replace class with new class "(Should yield same result)"
 #>  7 vector             Convert vector input to lis… "(Should yield same result)"
 #>  8 vector             Custom class definitions fo… "(Should yield same result)"
-#>  9 numeric            Add trivial noise to numeri… "(Should yield same result)"
+#>  9 numeric            Check whether double is onl… "int parameters should have …
-#> 10 single integer     Integer value converted to … "(Should yield same result)"
+#> 10 numeric            Add trivial noise to numeri… "(Should yield same result)"
-#> 11 single logical     Substitute integer values f… "(Function call should still…
+#> 11 single integer     Integer value converted to … "(Should yield same result)"
-#> 12 single character   random character string as … "Should error"
+#> 12 single logical     Substitute integer values f… "(Function call should still…
-#> 13 single character   Change case                  "(Should yield same result)"
+#> 13 single character   random character string as … "Should error"
-#> 14 single integer     Ascertain permissible range  "Should either be unrestrict…
+#> 14 single character   Change case                  "(Should yield same result)"
 #> 15 single integer     Ascertain permissible range  "Should either be unrestrict…
 #> 16 single integer     Length 2 vector for length … "Should trigger message, war…
 #> 17 single name or fo… Unquoted name/formula as qu… "Capture any warnings or err…